aaronkjin/place-x/README.md

-# TravelMore
+# PlaceX

-## A front-end web application project to hone in on my skills with vanilla JS, HTML, and CSS
+## A front-end travel web application project to hone in on my skills with vanilla JS, HTML, and CSS

 ### Link to website